HISTORY WRIT ARIGHT

-McDonald himself was a member of the KKK.
-When, in 1923, the Richmond Times-Dispatch had reported on his reelection to the position of national commander-in-chief of the Sons of Confederate Veterans, it noted that McDonald "was said to have been supported by the [group's] Ku-Klux Klan faction."
+McDonald Lee himself was a member of the KKK.
+When, in 1923, the Richmond Times-Dispatch had reported on his reelection to the position of national commander-in-chief of the Sons of Confederate Veterans, it noted that Lee "was said to have been supported by the [group's] Ku-Klux Klan faction."

 "The governor deplored the incident," the Danville Bee reported about Bird's lynching, "expressing regret that it should have happened."